AbdulRahmanAlHamali/flutter_typeahead/README.md

 `suggestionsCallback`.
 The duration defaults to 300 milliseconds, but can be configured using the `debounceDuration` parameter.

+#### Customizing the offset of the suggestions box
+By default, the suggestions box is displayed 5 pixels below the `TextField`.
+You can change this by changing the `suggestionsBoxVerticalOffset` property.

 #### Customizing the decoration of the suggestions box
 You can also customize the decoration of the suggestions box using the `suggestionsBoxDecoration` property.
 For example, to remove the elevation